vedha-varshini/url_shortener_app/README.md

 ## Url Shortener App

 This is a URL Shortening web application built with Ruby on Rails and PostgreSQL.
-I

 ### User Functionality